List of Southern California transit agencies: Simi Valley Transit

 The city of Simi Valley contains a four-line bus service, running Monday through Saturday.
-Route A services Simi Valley Town Center and the Metrolink Station, with Cochran St, Royal Ave, and Los Angeles Ave as major thoroughfares.
+Route A services Simi Valley Town Center and the Simi Valley station, with Cochran St, Royal Ave, and Los Angeles Ave as major thoroughfares.
 Route B runs an extended version of Route A, running past the same locales mentioned above, before deviating to travel further west on Cochran and Royal.
-Route C begins its route at city hall and services the Simi Valley Metrolink station and the Chatsworth Station.
+Route C begins its route at city hall and services the Simi Valley station and the Chatsworth station.
 Los Angeles Ave and Topanga Canyon Blvd are primary streets for this route.
 Route D begins at the Ronald Reagan Presidential Library, travels to Simi Valley Town Center, and ends at the Simi Valley Civic Center, with featured major streets including Madera Rd, First St, and Alamo St.

-South Pasadena Gold Link

-Weekday bus-to-train shuttle service is provided by the city of South Pasadena.
-Buses travel into various quadrants of the city from the South Pasadena light rail station.
-The Yellow Route uses Orange Grove and Fair Oaks Avenues to serve the northern portion of the city, while the Pink Route uses Oak Street and Wilmington Drive as major streets heading south.
-Similarly, the Red Route heads east along Monterrey Road to Garfield Avenue, and the Blue Route winds into the hills along Camino del Sol and Via del Ray.
-This free service is provided during rush hours only.

-Sunshine Shuttle

-South Whittier features a single bus line.
-The route begins in the east at Whittwood Town Center before winding toward Mayberry Park and the Gateway Plaza Office Park; the line then heads to Sorensen Library, where it ends.